 Additionally, you may notice a bulging in your abdominal area from where your enlarged uterus protrudes.
 You might not recognize that it’s your uterus and instead think that your belly has become enlarged and tender.
 But if you’re experiencing any pain in your abdominal region, it’s not normal and should trigger a visit to your OBGYN NYC specialists.

 Risks Associated with Adenomyosis

-Risk factors that are clear, however, include:
+Risk factors that are clear and include:

 - Being middle-aged

 - Previous surgery that involved your uterus, such as a Cesarean section or fibroid removal

 - Adenomyosis with endometriosis makes for a common occurrence.
 And although they can happen at the same time, endometriosis doesn’t always cause heavy bleeding.

 - Myometrial cyst leads to a rare variant called cystic adenomyosis that may be caused by repeated hemorrhages in the uterus.